-Helen Cassidy had a stormy marriage.
-She and her husband Howard separated three times and had also gotten divorced and remarried.
-By 1926 the couple’s marriage was on the rocks again, so Helen took their youngest child, a five-year-old daughter, and left Howard.
-He moved back to his home state of Colorado with their two sons.
+Helen and Howard Cassidy had a stormy marriage.
+The couple separated three times and also had gotten divorced and remarried.
+By 1926 the marriage was on the rocks again.
+Helen took their five-year-old daughter and moved out without leaving a forwarding address.
+Howard moved back to his home state of Colorado with their two sons.

-Helen took up with an older man, a real estate developer named William Johnston “W. J.” McLean.
-The couple, along with Helen’s child, moved into a residential hotel in Colton, California, a community just east of Los Angeles.
-The Anderson Hotel was close to where McLean and his business partner planned to build 100 stucco homes inspired by Spanish architecture.
-The Iowa-born McLean, who was unmarried, had previously worked in the Hollywood film industry as an assistant director.
+Helen and her daughter moved into the Anderson Hotel in Colton, just east of Los Angeles.
+The residential hotel was close to where her new love interest, William Johnston McLean, and his business partner planned to build 100 stucco homes inspired by Spanish architecture.
+McLean, a bachelor, was an Iowa-born real estate developer who’d also worked in Hollywood as an assistant director.

-Howard hired a detective to locate his wife and their child.
+Meanwhile Howard Cassidy hired a detective to locate his wife and their child.
 The detective found Helen and the little girl living with McLean at the hotel.
-The newspapers described the couple’s abode as a “Colton love nest.”
+The newspapers described the couple’s abode as the “Colton Love Nest.”

-Adultery, defined as sex acts between a married person and someone who is not that person’s spouse, was a criminal offense in California at the time Helen and Howard were battling out their marriage out in the courts.
-The laws have since been changed and it’s currently only an “offense against public morals” in California, but it remains a crime, at least on the books, in many other states.
+Adultery, defined as sex acts between a married person and someone who is not that person’s spouse, was a criminal offense in California at the time Helen and Howard were battling in the courts.
+The laws have since been changed and it’s currently only an “offense against public morals” in California.
+It remains a crime, at least on the books, in many other states.

 Featured photos: San Quentin prisoner photos of Helen Cassidy and W.J.
 McLean.
 California State Archives.